cryopie/lemonitor/README.md

 ## Email setup

-To have `mail` deliver email to a remote SMTP server such as Gmail, configure an MTA.
-OpenSMTPD is simple:
+To have email delivered to a remote SMTP server such as Gmail, configure an MTA such as Postfix or Exim.

+OpenSMTPD is simple.

 Install it: